-I showed how to estimate the effect of Roth conversion and capital gains when you get health insurance from the ACA marketplace in the previous post Roth Conversion and Capital Gains On ACA Health Insurance.
+I showed how to estimate the effect of Roth conversion and capital gains when you buy health insurance from the ACA marketplace in the previous post Roth Conversion and Capital Gains On ACA Health Insurance.
 Some readers wanted to see how it works for retirees on Social Security and Medicare.

 Roth Conversion for Retirees

-You need to know what tax rate you pay on your Roth conversion in order to judge whether it makes sense to convert.
+You need to know the tax rate you pay on your Roth conversion to judge whether it makes sense to convert.
 The tax rate you pay on your Roth conversion depends on how much you convert.
 Conversely, if you set a limit on the tax rate you’re willing to pay on a Roth conversion, you need to know how much you can convert before you hit that maximum tax rate.

 Case Study Spreadsheet

-It’s an actual spreadsheet file, not an online one.
-You will need Microsoft Excel or compatible software to open it.
-As with anything downloaded from the internet, you will have to trust the source.
-I had some interaction with the author over email.
+My favorite tool for this type of planning calculation is the Case Study Spreadsheet created by user MDM on the Mr. Money Mustache forum.
+It’s a spreadsheet file, not an online one.
+You’ll need Microsoft Excel to use its full features.
+As with anything downloaded from the internet, you’ll have to trust the source.
+I exchanged some emails with the author, MDM.
 I trust this spreadsheet.

 Download the Spreadsheet